roberddd/PF2B/landing-page/docs/index.md

 ## Notes Before Purchasing

 !!! warning ""
     Before purchasing, please ensure you fully understand what this addon does and its requirements.
 This addon relies on third-party software called **PlantFactory** (approximately 1.6 GB) to function.
-While PlantFactory is free, setting it up requires some additional steps, which are clearly outlined in the sections below.
+While PlantFactory is free, setting it up requires some additional steps, which are clearly outlined in 'getting started' guide.
 For full functionality, it is also recommended to install the **PlantCatalog** library (approximately 20 GB), which significantly enhances the range of plants available for use but may take some time to download and install.

 !!! warning ""